Early Pleistocene

-The Early Pleistocene is an unofficial sub-epoch in the international geologic timescale in chronostratigraphy, representing the earliest division of the Pleistocene Epoch within the ongoing Quaternary Period.
+The Early Pleistocene is a subseries in the international geologic timescale in chronostratigraphy, representing the earliest division of the Pleistocene Epoch within the ongoing Quaternary Period.
 It is currently estimated to span the time between 2.580 ± 0.005 Ma (million years ago) and 0.773 ± 0.005 Ma.
-The term Early Pleistocene applies to both the Gelasian Age and the Calabrian Age.
+The term Early Pleistocene encompasses both the Gelasian Age and the Calabrian Age.

-While the Gelasian and the Calabrian have officially been defined by the International Union of Geological Sciences (IUGS) to effectively constitute the Early Pleistocene, the succeeding Chibanian and Tarantian ages have yet to be ratified.
-These proposed ages are unofficially termed the Middle Pleistocene and Late Pleistocene respectively.
-The Chibanian provisionally spans time from 773 ka to 126 ka, and the Tarantian from then until the definitive end of the whole Pleistocene, c.
-9700 BC in the 10th millennium BC.
+The Gelasian and the Calabrian have officially been defined by the International Union of Geological Sciences (IUGS) to effectively constitute the Early Pleistocene.